Substance Abuse Counselor Career Information

 Check out the available schools and programs listed above and ask for more specific information about the options and requirements.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, website last visited on April 2, 2014.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on October 2, 2018.